AnesFoufa/trivia/journal.md

 ## Not a refactor
 This commit is a bug fix.
 A little one but a bug fix nonetheless.
 So this is the first case where the test data need to be updated to reflect the bug fix.

+## Methods extractions and simplifications
+Nothing extraordinary, common code is extracted and functions with multiple branches are simplified.
+Note the use of dictionaries as maps to avoid multiple ifs and the use of modulo (%) operator.